A container view controller that defines a stack-based scheme for navigating hierarchical content.

 over, modal presentations from the view controllers in the navigation stack cover the entire navigation interface.

-In iOS 6 and later, if you assign a value to this view controller’s
+When you assign a value to a navigation controller’s

 The child view controllers you push onto the navigation stack may use the same restoration identifiers.
 The navigation controller automatically stores additional information to ensure that each child’s restoration path is unique.

-For more information about how state preservation and restoration works, see App Programming Guide for iOS.
+For more information about how state preservation and restoration works, see Preserving Your App's UI Across Launches.